Abbreviations : Report Help

 Yukiyo Sato, Naoyuki Miyazaki, Satoko Kanematsu, Jiatao Xie, Said A. Ghabrial, Bradley I. Hillman, Nobuhiro Suzuki and ICTV Report Consortium, 2019, ICTV Virus Taxonomy Profile: Megabirnaviridae, Journal of General Virology, (In Press)

 Megabirnaviridae is a family of non-enveloped spherical viruses with segmented (2 linear segments, each of 7.2–8.9 kbp) dsRNA genomes, comprising 16.1 kbp in total.
 There is one genus in the family, Megabirnavirus, to which is assigned the single species Rosellinia necatrix megabirnavirus 1.
 The exemplar strain infects the white root rot fungus (Rosellinia necatrix) and confers hypovirulence to the host fungi.
-Megabirnaviruses are characterized by their bisegmented genome with 5′-untranslated regions of over 1.6 kb, and large protrusions on the particle surface.
+Megabirnaviruses are characterized by their bisegmented genome with large untranslated regions (over 1.6 kb) upstream of the 5′-proximal coding strand ORFs, and large protrusions on the particle surface.

 Table 1.Megabirnaviridae.
 Characteristics of members of the family Megabirnaviridae